BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_4_Understanding_the_Descriptor_Wallet.md

 ## Import a Descriptor

 The really important feature of descriptors is that you can take them to another (remote) machine and import them.
 This is done with the `importdescriptors` command.
-The following example shows the import of the private-key version of our BIP-84 ranged descriptor into another wallet:
+The following example shows the import of a BIP-84 ranged descriptor containing a master private key into another wallet:
 ```
 $ bitcoin-cli importdescriptors '[{ "desc": "wpkh(tprv8ZgxMBicQKsPd1dP4NpsFDpsLUCnZ7oyn4UEbYLw7if1EDVCxMgfSzAwP3aCr1YeRvX9GtGvHsCLdrM7zaDyh33jEj7joQoEeNEyJaSYm5p/84h/1h/0h/0/*)#grdqnase", "timestamp":1770329126, "active": true, "range": [0,10] }]'
 [